samwance/game_store/README.md

 python manage.py runserver
 ```

-Open the website in your browser:
+Open the website in your browser
 http://localhost:8000

 to make a superuser u can use this command: